riceissa/issarice.com/wiki/people.md

   Unfortunately Drescher seems to be one of those people who get mindhacked by contemporary politics and haven't been able to escape (just check out his Facebook wall to see what I mean).
-He also doesn't seem to have any output since 2006.
+He also doesn't seem to have any output since 2006, aside from one paper about the meta-problem of consciousness.

-- Grognor (George Koleszarik)
+- Grognor (George Koleszarik).
+This guy saw the truth.
+Unfortunately he died before he could produce much.
 - Jessica Taylor
 - **Vipul Naik** (disclosure: I do a lot of [contract work](https://contractwork.vipulnaik.com/worker.php?worker=Issa+Rice) for Vipul)
 - **Bryan Caplan**: see my page on [EconLog]()